f0ckmyduck/Logicism/glossary.md

 __Expansion needed__:
 It marks the statement that came before it as incomplete.
 Either the explanation, reasoning or assumptions are not finished yet.

+__Possible solution__:
+Could be one of the solutions to the problems above.
+It has to atleast fix one of the problems.